 What are company contribution amounts when picking plans?

-Company contributions are the portion of the monthly premium your company pays for each employee that elects coverage and any enrolled spouse/dependent(s).
+Company contributions are the portion of the monthly premium that your company pays for each employee that elects coverage and any enrolled spouse/dependent(s).

 What are standard contributions?